Matte-gtr/all_the_recipes/README.md

 You will need to install the dependencies found in the requirements.txt file:
  `pip3 install -r requirements.txt`

+Ensure that the Procfile exists:
+ `echo web: python app.py > Procfile`

 To run the project locally use:
  `python3 app.py`

 You can also run the app through Heroku. https://all-the-recipes.herokuapp.com

-This will run the automated tesing file
+To run the automated tesing file use:
  `python3 tests.py`

 #### Credits